TomChen1435/idm231-tc3363/document/structure-and-flow.md

 ### header#default

 - h1 (Which North American Rapid Transit System Should You Try Next?)
-- button#help
+- button#header-help
     - Click to go to the "section#help"
     - Click and change to "button#help-close"
 - button#help-close
     - Click to go to main
-    - Click and change to "button#close"
+    - Click and change to "button#header-help"

 ### header#operator